This post contains affiliate links, which help support running this site. Please read my disclosure for details.

 - Looking at what your customers are using

-- Looking at what influencers in your industry are using
+- Looking at what influencers are posting

 - Looking up keywords related to your business to discover similar keywords that are trending